 You can add this probiotic powder to the

 If you think that the water that you provide to your beardie contains too many chemicals, you can also use a reptile-safe water conditioner like this one.

 A good soaking of your bearded dragon can help prevent diarrhea in such a way that you lessen the chances of impaction (which could lead to an irritation of the bowel).

 You can take it up a notch by using a reptile soak (like this one) that also has vitamins, minerals, probiotics, and prebiotics that help enhance the digestive system.

-The soak can also get rid of poop and food particles that are stuck on your beardie’s body so there are lesser chances of ingestion.
+The soak can also get rid of poop and

 Do not force your bearded dragon into handling training when it is not ready.
 Make sure that there are enough hiding spaces in the enclosure and that the lighting and heating are maintained.

 If you have other pets in the house, do not let them near your beardie’s enclosure.
 You can use a cloth to cover part of the enclosure to make your beardie feel secure.